XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Microsoft was joined by Adobe, and support for Adobe's Type 1 fonts was added: the glyphs in an OpenType font can now be defined using either TrueType or Type 1 technology.

-OpenType adds a very versatile system to the TrueType specification called OpenType features.
+OpenType adds a very versatile system called OpenType features to the TrueType specification.
 Features define in what way the standard glyph for a certain character should be moved or replaced by another glyph under certain circumstances, most commonly when they are written in the vicinity of specific other characters.
 This type of information is not necessarily information inherent in the characters (Unicode points),